 To improve the entropy of the seed, I put it through a hashing function.
 A hash is a series of bit manipulations where a trivial change between inputs will result in completely uncorrelated outputs.
 It is like putting the bits in a blender – there is no way to figure out the order of the original bits by looking at the output.
 Hash functions also produce the same length output regardless of input.
 If the input is longer than the output, then the hash represents a loss of data which is good as it makes it even more impossible to derive the input from the output.
 While this may seem like overkill, I felt it was necessary because two strings made from dates that are near each other will be mostly the same unless you hash them.
 “January 3, 2024” is too similar to “January 18, 2024” even though they are 15 days apart.

 There are some considerations here.
 While using the date guarantees that no seed is ever reused, hashing it removes that guarantee.
 It is extremely rare but possible for two dates to produce the same hash and thus the same sequence of random numbers.
 A bigger limitation is that with only 16 cells, there are only so many unique combinations of three cell clicks.
 There are even fewer if you exclude puzzle rotation equivalents.
-Including rotations, I believe there are 5,565 possible puzzles – enough for 15 years.
+Including rotations, I believe there are 3,360 (16 x 15 x 14) possible puzzles – enough for 9 years.
 Still, that is far more unique than Wordle’s 239 puzzles.

 Every puzzle gets a number